MarineCrou/Victorias-website/README.md

 - [Customization](#customization)

 ## Client Requirements
-My client's requirements were clear: she wanted to be able to edit the content (images and text) of her website easily.
-She requested a multi-page website featuring an "About Me" page, individual pages for each of her coaching targets (individuals, organizations, and CEOs), and a resources page for her blog posts and podcasts.
-Additionally, she wanted the ability to host her blog on the website and add new articles independently.
+My client's requirements were straightforward: she wanted to be able to edit the content (images and text) of her website easily.
+She requested a multi-page website that includes an "About Me" page, individual pages for each of her coaching targets (individuals, organizations, and CEOs), and a resources page featuring her blog posts and podcasts.
+Additionally, she wanted to host her blog on the website and add new articles independently.

-Based on her specific needs, I chose Ghost.io as the hosting platform.
+Given these needs, I chose Ghost.io as the hosting platform.
 This solution allowed the client to manage the website autonomously once it was set up.
-It also provided me with the flexibility to customize the website through their Local Host Edits feature, enabling me to code and tailor the templates to meet her requirements precisely.
+Ghost.io also provided me with the flexibility to customize the website using their Local Host Edits feature, which enabled me to code and tailor the templates to precisely meet her requirements.

 ## Features